nathanvda/on_the_spot/README.markdown

     gem "on_the_spot"

+Run the installation task:

+    rails g on_the_spot:install

+This will copy the default translation files, and for rails 3.0 it will also copy the needed assets (javascript files).

 ### Rails 3.1

 Add the following to application.js so it compiles to the asset_pipeline

     //= require on_the_spot

+Or, inside your `application.html.haml` you could still include the needed javascripts, using

+    = javascript_include_tag :on_the_spot

 ### Rails 3.0.x

-Run the installation task:

-    rails g on_the_spot:install

 Inside your `application.html.haml` you will need to add below the default javascripts: